srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/18-Explore the Trust Center.md

 3. Log in to your Microsoft account to view specific reports.

-4. Click on download and if asking for a Service level agreement, click on Agree.
+4. Click on download and if asking for a Service level agreement, click on agree.

 Congratulations!
 In this walkthrough, you accessed the Trust Center and Service Trust Portal (STP).